ccieblogger/netraven/docs/architecture/netraven_api_spec.md

 ```
 **Frontend Notes:**
 - Use for device detail views or edit forms.
+- All new fields are present in the response.
 - If device not found, response is HTTP 404:
   ```json
   { "detail": "Device not found" }